JoeThielen/ThePlatformFramework/README.md

 ## Why not Docker???

 That's a great question.
 Docker currently has some known issues where it comes to completely isolating containers from each other, from a security context.
+These are outlined [here](https://www.oreilly.com/ideas/five-security-concerns-when-using-docker).
+Containers are not truly contained... in theory "container breakout" is possible.
+With VMs when using technologies like [VT-x/AMD-V](https://en.wikipedia.org/wiki/X86_virtualization#Intel_virtualization_.28VT-x.29) & [VT-d/IOMMU](https://en.wikipedia.org/wiki/X86_virtualization#Intel-VT-d) this is **far less** of a possibility for VMs.
+Not to say it'd be impossible, but certainly harder.

 While Docker sure is neat, and it's future looks bright, due to those issues it's not something we can currently make use of.
 That's not to say it can't or won't be looked at again in the future...

 Another reason we're currently not looking into Docker is there are already a lot of existing options out there for those who care to *containerize* their apps.